Monday, May 18, 2026

 Educator Spotlight: Abby Weinshenker

-Abby Wineshenker, the resource education coordinator for the Cabarrus Soil and Water Conservation District, recently completed her NC Environmental Education Certification.
+Abby Weinshenker, the Resource Education Coordinator for the Cabarrus Soil and Water Conservation District, recently completed her NC Environmental Education Certification.
 In addition to completing her certification, the NC Wildlife Federation awarded Abby “Environmental Educator of the Year” for the 2026 Governor’s Achievement Awards.

 Abby says this role gives her the opportunity to connect the community to the importance of natural resources.
 “I create and lead educational programs, support conservation initiatives and inspire people of all ages to care for the environment.
 Outside of work, I love scuba diving, getting lost in a good book